amizg/TaskMaster/README.md

 1) Follow the link below
 2) Click "Download"
 3) Your phone will then prompt you to allow downloads from unknown sources
-4) Turn on "Drive"
+4) Follow steps to allow from the source
 5) Then click "Install" when prompted
-6) Your'e all set, Enjoy TaskMaster!
+6) You're all set, enjoy TaskMaster!

 <br/>

-### NOTE: This build is currently only supported on Android Devices
+### NOTE: This build is currently only supported on Android devices

 <br/><br/>